 With its glittery pages, bright colors, and unique heart shape, there is a lot to enjoy about this cute board book.
 Little hands will delight in feeling the textured pages while listening to the reader’s affirmations of love.

 Love from The Very Hungry Caterpillar by Eric Carle, 2015

 The combination of several endearing idioms and Eric Carle’s beautiful illustrations makes for a winning Valentine’s Day book for toddlers.
 Unlike the original The Very Hungry Caterpillar book, there is no real story here.
-It is simply expression of love.
-Each page only has a few words such as “You are the apple of my eye” making this a nice quick read for babies and toddlers.
+It is simply an expression of love.
+Each page features short, simple text such as, “You are the apple of my eye” making this a nice quick read for babies and toddlers.
 The Very Hungry Caterpillar is one of the most iconic characters in children’s literature and it is hard to resist this cute little book.